QA And Debugging

 - confirm sidebar, search, and feedback UI render correctly

-- confirm JetBrains Mono and theme tokens still apply
+- confirm the local-first monospace stack and theme tokens still apply

 Good final question